Indonesian Journal of Case Reports

 https://heca-analitika.com/ijcr

 <p><strong>Indonesian Journal of Case Reports (IJCR)</strong> is a prestigious scholarly publication dedicated to advancing the field of case report research.
 As a peer-reviewed journal, IJCR serves as a platform for researchers, clinicians, and academicians from around the world to contribute their innovative case reports and critical analysis to the medical and healthcare community.
 The journal's primary goal is to facilitate interdisciplinary dialogue and promote the dissemination of unique and noteworthy medical cases that contribute to the understanding and practice of medicine.
-IJCR published two issues per year (June and December).</p>en-USeditorial-office@heca-analitika.com (Editorial Office)andi_lala@usk.ac.id (Andi Lala)Wed, 05 Mar 2025 00:00:00 +0700OJS 3.3.0.8http://blogs.law.harvard.edu/tech/rss60Malignant Syphilis in HIV: A Diagnostic and Management Challenge
+IJCR published two issues per year (June and December).</p>en-USeditorial-office@heca-analitika.com (Editorial Office)andi_lala@usk.ac.id (Andi Lala)Sat, 04 Oct 2025 00:00:00 +0700OJS 3.3.0.8http://blogs.law.harvard.edu/tech/rss60Managing Bilateral Congenital Cataracts in Early Childhood: A Clinical and Surgical Perspective

 https://creativecommons.org/licenses/by-nc/4.0